17th Headies Awards

-The Headies 2024 was the 17th edition of The Headies.
-It was held on 27 April 2025 at the Landmark Event Centre in Lagos, after initially being scheduled for 5 April.
+The 17th Headies Awards were held on 27 April 2025, at the Landmark Event Centre in Lagos.
 Themed "Back to Base", the event was hosted by Nancy Isime and marked the award's return to Nigeria after two consecutive editions in Atlanta.
 The nominees were announced in February 2025, with new categories introduced, including "Soundtrack of the Year" and "Best Performer (Live)".
+The awards show was initially scheduled to hold on 5 April.

-The ceremony was affected by technical difficulties and scheduling issues, causing it to end abruptly before winners were announced in several major categories such as Best R&B Single, Best Collaboration, and Best Rap Album.
-Zerrydl won the Rookie of the Year, while Odumodublvck received the Next Rated award, presented by Davido.
+The ceremony was affected by technical difficulties and scheduling issues, causing it to end abruptly before winners were announced in categories such as Best R&B Single, Best Collaboration, and Best Rap Album.
+Zerrydl won the Rookie of the Year award, while Odumodublvck received the Next Rated award.
 Other notable winners included Lojay (Best Vocal Performance – Male), Liya (Best Vocal Performance – Female), London (Producer of the Year), Erigga (Best Rap Album), and Davido (Digital Artiste of the Year).
 Tems' "Burning" won Best Recording of the Year, while Asake's "Lonely at the Top" was named Song of the Year.
 Chike and MohBad's "Egwu" won both Best Collaboration and Viewer's Choice, with MohBad also receiving a posthumous Best Street-Hop Artiste award.
 Flavour performed a medley of his songs during the ceremony.